dldl/chatbot-platform/README.md

     new AjaxMessageHandler(), // Enables discussion through basic HTTP requests ], [
-    new APIAIAction(), // Enables API.AI support (configuration required in .env file) new DumbMessageAction(), // Enables a dumb bot repeating anything you said ]);
+    new APIAIAction(), // Enables API.AI support (configuration required in .env file) new RepeatMessageAction(), // Enables a bot repeating anything you said (useful for testing) ]);

 $response = $chatbotPlatform->handleRequest($request);